 11. Dollof Place Run - 0.5 km, Easier; connects the Ellis River Trail to the old Dollof Farm site.

 12. Doublehead Ski Trail - 1.9 km, Most Difficult; intersects Dundee Road and proceeds up Doublehead Mt.
 Maintained by WMNF.
-A mountaineering trail cut by the CCC the 1930’s.
+A mountaineering trail cut by the CCC the 1930's.
 Elev.
-Differential 1575 ft.
-Non-fee.
+The elevation change is about 1,575 feet.
+There is no fee to use this trail.

 13. Riverview Trail - 1.3 km, More Difficult; one-way trail at Nestlenook Farm.